Rogues (comics)

-The Rogues are a group of supervillains of the comic book superhero the Flash.
+The Rogues are a group of supervillains of the Flash, appearing in American comic books published by DC Comics.
 Known members throughout its incarnation are Captain Cold, Abra Kadabra, Mirror Master, Heat Wave, the Golden Glider, the Weather Wizard, the Trickster, the Pied Piper, the Top, and Captain Boomerang.
 This loose criminal association refers to themselves as the "Rogues", disdaining the use of the term "supervillain" or "supercriminal".

 Fictional team history

 The Rogues, compared to similar collections of supervillains in the DC Universe, are an unusually social group, maintaining a code of conduct as well as high standards for acceptance.
-No Rogue may inherit another Rogue's identity (a "legacy" villain, for example) while the original is still alive.
-Also, simply acquiring a former Rogue's costume, gear, or abilities is not sufficient to become a Rogue, even if the previous Rogue is already dead.
-They do not kill anyone unless it is absolutely necessary.
-Additionally, the Rogues refrain from drug usage.
+No Rogue may inherit another Rogue's identity while the original is still alive.
+Simply acquiring a former Rogue's costume, gear, or abilities is not sufficient to become a Rogue, even if the previous Rogue is already dead.
+The Rogues do not use drugs and refuse to kill unless it is necessary and rarely have ambitions beyond robberies.

-Although they tend to lack the wider name recognition of the villains who oppose Batman and Superman, the enemies of the Flash form a distinctive rogues gallery through their unique blend of colorful costumes, diverse powers, and unusual abilities.
-They lack any one defining element or theme between them, and have no significant ambitions in their criminal enterprises beyond relatively petty robberies.
+The enemies of the Flash started to use the name the Rogues during the Silver Age of Comics.
+Originally, the Rogues were just the Flash's enemies teaming together after they were all broken out of jail by another Flash foe, the super-intelligent gorilla Gorilla Grodd, to distract the Flash during Grodd's latest attempt at world conquest.
+After their defeat by the Flash, they formed a lasting group, and usually a Rogue will never commit a crime by himself.
+The Silver Age Flash enemies who became Rogues were Captain Cold, Mirror Master, Heat Wave, Weather Wizard, Trickster, Pied Piper, Top, Captain Boomerang, Golden Glider and later, Rainbow Raider.

-Speedster villains, such as Reverse Flash or Zoom, are typically not welcome within the ranks of the Rogues due to their obsessive, untrustworthy and psychotic behavior.
+In the Modern Age, the graphic novel The Flash: Iron Heights introduced new characters, many of whom would later become a new band of Rogues under the leadership of Blacksmith.
+Some writers revamped classic Rogues, reinventing them through stories such as Underworld Unleashed, the Rogue War, or solo stories, while others reinvented a Rogue through new characters inheriting the identities.